Julia Morris

-Julia Carolyn Margaret Morris is an Australian comedian, television presenter, and actress.
+Julia Carolyn Margaret Morris (born 20 April 1968) is an Australian comedian, television presenter, and actress.
 She has worked extensively in Australian television and radio, touring the country with her solo comedy shows.
 She relocated to the United Kingdom in 2000, appearing on British television, then returned to Australia in 2007.
-She currently co-hosts Network 10's I'm a Celebrity...Get Me Out of Here!
-Australia alongside Robert Irwin and also narrates Dogs Behaving (Very) Badly Australia.
+She co-hosted Network 10's I'm a Celebrity...Get Me Out of Here!
+Australia from 2015 to 2026 with Chris Brown between 2015 to 2023 and Robert Irwin from 2024 to 2026.
+Julia currently narrates Dogs Behaving (Very) Badly Australia.

 Early life and education

 Julia Carolyn Margaret Morris was educated at St Patrick's Catholic Primary School, St Joseph's Catholic College, East Gosford, Santa Sabina College, Strathfield, and the Ensemble Theatre School.
 She later attended acting school for two years in Los Angeles.